Universal Relation between Entropy and Kinetics

 \textit{Example: Single-file diffusion in a periodic potential}.
-To the best of our knowledge, there is no analytical result for the homogenized diffusion coefficient in this case~\cite{psep:PRL06,psep:PRE19}.
+To our best knowledge, there is no analytical result for the homogenized anomalous diffusion coefficient in this case~\cite{psep:PRL06,psep:PRE19}.
 Here, point-like particles ($a\to 0$) perform random walks without bypassing each other, under a potential with amplitude $E$ (in units of $k_{\rm B}T$) and periodicity $\lambda$, $U(x)=E[1-\cos(2\pi x/\lambda)]$.
-This describes, for example, single-file diffusion occurring over a periodic (e.g., crystalline) substrate.
-The entropy per particle is $\hent=-\ln \rho + f(E)$, where the function $f(E)$ is given in the SM.
-Using Eq.~\eqref{eq:anom}, we predict that $F\tau^{1/2} = Ae^{2f(E)}/\rho^2$, where $A$ is a reference constant.
-To verify this new analytical result, we performed Langevin Dynamics simulations with periodic boundary conditions for various particle densities $\rho$ (the number of particles per wavelength $\lambda$) and potential strengths $E$.
+This describes, for example, single-file diffusion occurring over a periodic substrate.
+The entropy per particle is $\hent=-\ln \rho + f(E)$, where $f(E)$ is given in the SM~\cite{SM}.
+Using Eq.~\eqref{eq:anom}, we predict that $F\tau^{1/2} = Ae^{2f(E)}/\rho^2$, where $A$ is a constant.
+To verify this prediction, we performed Langevin Dynamics simulations with periodic boundary conditions for various particle densities $\rho$ (number of particles per $\lambda$) and potential strengths $E$.
 We measured the MSD and extracted the generalized diffusion coefficient $F$.
-Obtaining the relaxation time $\tau$ is intricate in this example because of its dependence on both $\rho$ and $E$.
-We assess it numerically from the crossover time between normal and anomalous diffusion.
-See SM.
+Obtaining $\tau$ is intricate in this example because of its dependence on both $\rho$ and $E$.
+We assess it numerically from the crossover time between normal and anomalous diffusion~\cite{SM}.
 Figure~\ref{fig:simulation}A shows $F\tau^\alpha$ as a function of $\rho$ for fixed $E=0,0.2,1$.
-The prediction $F\tau^\alpha \propto \rho^{-2}$ with $\alpha=1/2$ is verified.
+The prediction $F\tau^\alpha \sim \rho^{-2}$ with $\alpha=1/2$ is verified.
 In Fig.~\ref{fig:simulation}B we plot $F\tau^\alpha$ as a function of $E$ for fixed $\rho=1,2,3$.
-The prediction works well for small values of $E$ but gets further from the numerical results as the potential strength is increased.
-This is due to an underestimation of $\tau$ for large $E$ (see SM).
-Alternatively, one can use these results together with the analytical expression to infer the relaxation time as a function of $\rho$ and $E$.
+The prediction works well for small $E$ but gets further from the numerical results as the potential strength is increased.
+This is due to an underestimation of $\tau$ for large $E$~\cite{SM}.
+Alternatively, one can use these results together with the analytical expression to infer $\tau(\rho,E)$.